sudhanva0597/Harbor-dev-ops-test/test-seventy/instruction.md

 The Compose setup should ensure the NestJS service waits for Postgres to be available before starting.
 NestJS app requirements
 Create a minimal NestJS app with a GET /checkdb endpoint that:
-Runs a simple query (e.g., SELECT 1) against Postgres.
+Runs a simple query like SELECT 1; against Postgres.
 Returns a JSON response showing the result of the query and whether the connection worked.
-Verification
-End with a curl to http://localhost:8080/checkdb to verify the endpoint works.